lsst-dm/dmtn-003/index.rst

 Worker Master Node
 ^^^^^^^^^^^^^^^^^^

-The HTCondor master node for the Worker pool is configured on lsst-work.
-This system acts as the HTCondor master for fifteen VMs, lsst-run1 through lsst-run15, which are configured with 2 CPUs and 4 gig of memory each.
+The HTCondor central manager for the Worker pool is configured on lsst-work.
+This system acts as the central manager for fifteen VMs, lsst-run1 through lsst-run15, which are configured with 2 CPUs and 4 gig of memory each.
 HTCondor is configured on lsst-run1 through lsst-run14 to have 13 job slots each, and lsst-run15 is configured with 7 slots.

-This master node accepts job submissions from lsst-base, and runs those jobs on lsst-run1 through lsst-run15.
+This central manager accepts job submissions from lsst-base, and runs those jobs on lsst-run1 through lsst-run15.

 Worker Execution Node
 ^^^^^^^^^^^^^^^^^^^^^

-A worker node is part of the HTCondor pool, which is controlled by the HTCondor master.
-Each node accepts Worker Jobs scheduled by the HTCondor master.
+A worker node is part of the HTCondor pool, which is controlled by the central manager.
+Each node accepts Worker Jobs scheduled by the central manager.
 There are 189 worker nodes, one for each CCD.

 **Notes**:  Due to limitations capacity at the time the simulator was written, this was all simulated across 15 VMs.
 Each VM was configured with 2 CPUs, and 4 gig of memory.
 HTCondor will ordinarily make the number of slots for jobs equal to the number of CPUs, but we overrode this to configure 13 slots per for the first 14 VMs, and 7 for the last one.
-As with the replicator jobs, we noted varying startup times from the time the job was submitted to the HTCondor master.
+As with the replicator jobs, we noted varying startup times from the time the job was submitted to the central manager.
 The pool was configured to retain ownership of the slot, which increased the speed at which jobs were matched to slots.
 In general, the start up was very quick, but there were times when we noted start up times of between 15 and 30 seconds.
 It was difficult to determine why exactly this occurred, but given the limited capacity of the VMs themselves, we believe this is a contributing factor.

 Worker Job
 ^^^^^^^^^^